About Summer Ride

-- Located at Highland Mountain Bike Park in Northfield, NH — an hour and a half drive north of Boston.
+- Located at Highland Mountain Bike Park in Northfield, NH — an hour and a half drive north of Boston

-About Highland Mountain Bike Park
+Highland Mountain Bike Park Facilities:

-- Multiple Skill-Building Areas
+- Multiple skill-building areas

-- Multiple Jump Parks
+- Multiple jump parks

 - 50X50ft Ayr Bag

-- Highland Training Center (9,100 square foot indoor facility)
+- HTC (9,100 square foot indoor facility)

 Off the mountain, the quality camp experience continues!

-Food & Beverage
+Food & Beverage:

+When not riding on the mountain or in the HTC there’s plenty of off-slope entertainment.
+Can’t sit still?
+Jump into one of many camp games, knockout, or foam pit drop sessions.
 Campers will be able to kick back in one of the school’s lounges equipped with pool tables, ping pong, foosball, and air hockey.

 Make sure you come to camp well rested!